Why Partner with The University of Maryland and PCStrategies?

 Pre-clinical studies intended for submission to the FDA must be performed in accordance with the U.S. 21 Code of Federal Regulations Part 58 – Good Laboratory Practices (GLPs).
 Conducting pre-clinical studies under GLP regulations assures regulatory agencies such as the U.S. FDA that the data integrity and controlled environment can support efficacy and safety statements regarding medical devices and investigational new drugs.

 Individuals providing GLP efforts must be highly qualified and trained.
-PCStrategies staff of ACLAM boarded veterinarians, world-class scientists and Registered Quality Assurance GLP professionals are here to move your goals and objectives forward.
+Research & Consultation Services staff of ACLAM boarded veterinarians, world-class scientists, and Registered Quality Assurance GLP professionals are here to move your goals and objectives forward.
 All non-GLP work is performed at the same high level of quality assurance and standards.

-Our facility locations, security, design and construction are geared to handle a wide variety of species and volume of animals using highest quality equipment and techniques.
+Our facility locations, security, design, and construction are geared to handle a wide variety of species and volume of animals using the highest quality equipment and techniques.

 Provides support to take discovery from the laboratory bench and provides all pre-clinical services to translate science into marketable products.